EpicEricEE/typst-plugins/dropcap/src/dropcap.typ

 // - justify: Whether to justify the text next to the first letter.
 // - hanging-indent: The indent of lines after the first line.
 // - gutter: The space between the first letter and the text.
+// - transform: A function to be applied to the first letter.
 // - text-args: Arguments to be passed to the underlying text element.
 // - body: The content to be shown.
 //